Geoff Chappell, Software Analyst

 Whether the PF_PAE_ENABLED feature is TRUE for 32-bit Windows depends entirely on which kernel is loaded.
 Windows is supplied with as many as four kernels:

-The feature is TRUE for the PAE kernel, else FALSE.
+The feature is TRUE for a PAE kernel, else FALSE.
 For 64-bit Windows, the PF_PAE_ENABLED feature is necessarily TRUE.

 The PF_XMMI64_INSTRUCTIONS_AVAILABLE feature is necessarily TRUE in all x64 versions.